FerretDB/FerretDB/website/blog/2024-08-14-otel-context-propagation-in-ferretdb.md

 While this solution isn't perfect due to the limitations discussed, it is a step towards better context propagation in document databases.

+## Conclusion

-In conclusion, we believe that passing context to document databases is an important part of making them more observable.
+We believe that passing context to document databases is an important part of making them more observable.
 We hope that the community will come up with a standard way to pass context to databases, and we are looking forward to contributing to this effort.